--

 Technical Index

-The pitch is the measurement between a pair of thread peaks or troughs.
-Standard thread and pitch is listed below but there may be exceptions.
+Pitch is the measurement between a pair of thread peaks or troughs.
+Standard thread diameters and the related standard pitch sizes are listed below.
+Note that there may be exceptions.

 M8 x 1.0mm